-In 2018, HEE Wessex introduced an International Medical Graduate (IMG) Fellowship for Wessex IMG trainees and SAS doctors.
+In 2018, NHSE Wessex introduced an International Medical Graduate (IMG) Fellowship for Wessex IMG trainees and SAS doctors.

 Three fellows are currently funded (one day per week for a year) by Wessex, to work on projects aimed at narrowing the ethnicity differential attainment (DA) gap between white UK graduates, black and minority ethnic background UK graduates and IMGs.

 The DA programme is a national GMC initiative which is guided by the attainment data of these trainees in relation to ARCP outcomes, exam pass rates and trainees’ overall satisfaction.

 About the Role